Surveillance, reports expose transport of sick puppies onto LI, officials say

 After receiving a report of a "severely underweight" dog delivered to a pet store in Nassau, Rogers said investigators set up surveillance on pet stores in Massapequa and Hicksville and found Puppy Travelers making deliveries.
 Store officials in Hicksville said they had refused delivery, because the puppies were ill, Rogers said.

-Rogers said the seized puppies include golden retriever, Labrador and Maltese breeds.
-He said that if Puppy Traveler does not take legal action in an attempt to retain ownership after five days they will be placed for adoption.
+Rogers said the nine seized puppies include golden retriever, Labrador and Maltese breeds.
+He said that if Puppy Travelers does not take legal action in an attempt to retain ownership after five days they will be placed for adoption.

-"Our message to the public is that you need to make sure to research any animal you bring into the house," Rogers said, adding that potential pet owners should always consider adopting from local shelters as an alternative to pet stores.

 Comments